rust-in-blockchain/rust-in-blockchain/README.md

 # Rust-in-Blockchain
-This is the source for [Rust in Blockchain website](https://rustinblockchain.org/), and it's built by [Hugo](https://github.com/gohugoio/hugo).
+This is the source of [Rust in Blockchain](https://rustinblockchain.org/) website.
+It's built by [Hugo](https://github.com/gohugoio/hugo).

 ## Graphic
 Graphics are made by [Echo](http://echoqi.net/).